 National and local requirements for validation

 Different types and scale of application require different levels of information and supporting documentation to be submitted.
-In all cases the local planning authority specify the requirements.
-Under the new arrangements.
-These comprise a national core list that will apply in all cases, and additional items specified locally.

 View the Waltham Forest Council's local validation requirements (187KB PDF file)

 View the list of local validation requirements (122KB PDF file)